Manodhayan/LoRaWAN/Node/readme.md

 Note: This might not works for all the cases.
 You have to apply your own coding skills for complex data handling operations.

 Okay, Now store your data one by into a byte array.
 A byte can store value less than 256 (2^8).
 For better understanding of storing your data into byte array.
 Go through this link [Payload Format ](https://www.youtube.com/watch?v=nT2FnwCoP7w).
 This tutorial will be cover upto payload decoding at Things Network.
+And you are done with the node!

 ## Congratulations
 You have successfully made your data transmission.